 Or email us at:

-This is a long and complicated story.
-There's no getting around it.
-It's important, however, that our supporters understand the whole story because what’s going on in Beaver Valley is anything but typical land dealing that involves typical development proposals.
+This is a big, complicated issue with a long history.
+There’s no getting around that.
+It’s important, however, that our supporters understand the whole story because what’s going on in Beaver Valley is anything but typical land dealing that involves typical development proposals.

 An Unmatched Habitat